-The Pages Visited condition works based on a cookie that tracks pages on your site that were previously visited by the user.
+The condition works based on a cookie that tracks pages on your site that were previously visited by the user.

 Be mindful that the condition will only work if the user has visited the site using the same device and browser and did not clean the browser cookies.

 Dynamic content will be displayed if a user has previously visited selected pages over a defined time period.
-The lifespan of the Pages Visited cookie can be defined on the plugin’s Settings page.
+The lifespan of this cookie can be defined on the plugin’s Settings page.

-Disabling the Pages Visited cookie – Users who don’t use the Pages Visited condition and are concerned about privacy regulations can disable the pages visited cookie.
+For users who don’t use the Pages Visited condition and are concerned about privacy regulations, they can disable the pages visited cookie.
 If the cookie is disabled, If-So will skip dynamic content versions with the Pages Visited condition.
 Other versions in the trigger, if such exist, will be checked as usual.